Ministry of Works and Development

-The New Zealand Ministry of Works and Development, formerly the Department of Public Works and often referred to as the Public Works Department or PWD, was founded in 1876 and disestablished and privatised in 1988.
+The New Zealand Ministry of Works and Development, formerly the Department of Public Works and often referred to as the Public Works Department or PWD, was founded in 1871 and disestablished and sold off in 1988.
 The Ministry had its own Cabinet-level responsible minister, the Minister of Works or Minister of Public Works.

 Historically, the state has played an important part in developing the New Zealand economy.
 For many years the Public Works Department (which became the Ministry of Works in 1948 and the Ministry of Works and Development in 1974) undertook most major construction work in New Zealand, including roads, railways and power stations.
 After the reform of the state sector, beginning in 1984, the ministry disappeared and its remnants now have to compete for government work.

 The Ministry of Works and Development was disestablished in 1988 and a Residual Management Unit continued to oversee the Ministry's operations and assets until formally ending in 1993.
 It was abolished via the Ministry of Works and Development Abolition Act 1988.